-This analysis looks at the potential avoided emissions for equity holdings of the Vontobel Fund-GEC.
+This analysis looks at the potential avoided emissions for equity holdings of the Vontobel GEC strategy.
 In total, ISS ESG analyzed 30 individual companies in the portfolio.
 All market cap data used in the analysis is from June 30, 2023.